YanTic/YanTic/README.md

 <h3 align="center">⚙️ DEVELOPMENT ENVIRONMENT</h3>
 <!-- TAKE IT FROM: https://github.com/aaronedev/ -->

-Windows is my default & favorite OS.
-It’s my OS for development, where I use the Windows Subsystem for Linux (WSL) and the Windows Terminal and PowerShell.
+My OS for development is Windows, where I use the Windows Subsystem for Linux (WSL), Windows Terminal and PowerShell.
 I use different distributions of Linux through VirtualBox, where I deploy servers for web applications.

 <div class="table-devenvironment">
   <table style="font-size: 11px">
   <tr>
   <td valign="top" width="50%">

-#### 🖥️ Windows PowerUser
+#### 🖥️ Windows

 Default OS for coding using theses tools and configurations: